Nicole Kidman: Relationships and family

-Kidman met US actor Tom Cruise in 1989 while working on the set of Days of Thunder, a film in which both starred, and they married on Christmas Eve of 1990 in Colorado.
+Kidman met American actor Tom Cruise in 1989 while working on the set of Days of Thunder, a film in which both starred, and they married on Christmas Eve of 1990 in Colorado.
 While married, the couple adopted a daughter and a son.
 On 5 February 2001, the couple's spokesperson announced their separation.
 Cruise filed for divorce two days later, and their marriage was dissolved later that year, with Cruise citing irreconcilable differences.
 In 2013, Kidman said their marriage failed because of her young age when they married.
 "I was a child, really, when I got married," she said.
 "And I needed to grow up."
 In a 2007 interview with Marie Claire, Kidman noted the incorrect reporting of a miscarriage early in her marriage: "It was wrongly reported as miscarriage by everyone who picked up the story.
 So it's huge news, and it didn't happen.
 I had a miscarriage at the end of my marriage, but I had an ectopic pregnancy at the beginning of my marriage."

 Kidman described the divorce as a "major shock" and said of Cruise: "He was huge; still is.
 To me, he was just Tom, but to everybody else, he is huge.
 But he was lovely to me and I loved him.
 I still love him."
 In 2015, former Church of Scientology executive Mark Rathbun said in a documentary film that he was instructed to "facilitate [Cruise's] break-up with Nicole Kidman".
 Cruise's Scientology auditor said Kidman had been wiretapped on Cruise's suggestion.
 In 2015, Kidman said her divorce from Cruise led her to focus her attention on her career.
 She stated, "Out of my divorce came work that was applauded, so that was an interesting thing for me."